Laundry symbol: Standards

 GINETEX, the France-based European association for textile care labelling, was formed in 1963 in part to define international standards for the care and labelling of textiles.
 By the early 1970s, GINETEX was working with ISO to develop international standards for textile labelling, eventually leading to the ISO 3758 standard, Textiles – Care labelling code using symbols.
-ISO 3758 was supplemented in 1993, revised in 2005 and again in 2012 with reviews of the standard held on a five-year cycle.
+ISO 3758 was supplemented in 1993, revised in 2005 and again in 2012 and 2023 with reviews of the standard held on a five-year cycle.

-In North America, the Standards Council of Canada in 1987 adopted CAN/CGSB-86.1-M87, a colour-based textile care labelling system where green indicated "go ahead", yellow "be careful", and red "stop".
-In 2003, this system was withdrawn in favor of a pictogram-based system harmonized with North American and international standards.
-In 1996, ASTM International published a system of pictorial care instructions as D5489 Standard Guide for Care Symbols for Care Instructions on Textile Products with revisions in 1998, 2001, 2007, 2014, and 2018.
+In March 1970, the Canadian Government Specifications Board published 86-GP-1, Standard for Care Labelling of Textiles, which promoted a symbol-based textile care labelling system in which symbols were colored: green indicated "no precautions are necessary", yellow indicated "some caution is necessary", and red indicated "prohibited".
+Publication 86-GP-1 was revised several times over the following three decades; the most noteworthy change was in 1979, when temperatures changed from Fahrenheit to Celsius, and any additional instructions were to be added in text, in both English and French.
+In 2003, the system was withdrawn in favor of a black-and-white symbol-based system harmonized with North American and international standards.
+The inclusion of care symbols on garments made or sold in Canada has always been voluntary; only fabric content labels are mandatory (since 1972).

+In 1996, in the United States, ASTM International published a system of pictorial care instructions as D5489 Standard Guide for Care Symbols for Care Instructions on Textile Products, with revisions in 1998, 2001, 2007, 2014, and 2018.

 American Cleaning institute developed and published their guide to fabric care symbols.

 Additional textile care labelling systems have been developed for Australia, China, and Japan.
 Worldwide, all of these systems tend to use similar pictograms or labelling to convey laundry care instructions.
-As of 2021, the pictograms are not encoded in Unicode standards, because these symbols are not in public domain across various countries and are copyright.
+As of 2021, the pictograms are not encoded in Unicode standards, because these symbols are not in the public domain across various countries, and are copyrighted.